checkly/docs.checklyhq.com/site/content/guides/kuberhealthy-vs-prometheus-blackbox-exporter.md

 As it is a system to create pods, run some script with those pods, check the response, and then clean up the pods, Kuberhealthy is a generic system to run nearly any code.
 If you want to write your page checks in WebAssembly, it’s possible to run those checks with Kuberhealthy.
 This puts a lot of power in your hands!
 Of course any request, interaction, and validation will be yours to write, and this can lead to unexpected problems.
 Only recently at Checkly we found a [Node core bug that interfered with some of our checks](https://www.checklyhq.com/blog/how-a-tcpdump-led-us-to-a-bug-in-nodes-ipv6-handli/).

 ## Kuberhealthy vs. Prometheus Blackbox Exporter

+Here's a table of features and use cases side-by-side

 | Feature | Kuberhealthy | Prometheus Blackbox Exporter |
 | --- | --- | --- |